taiwocoker007/ms030/Instructions/Labs/LAB_AK_05_Lab5_Ex2_Install_M365_Apps_using_MDM.md

 11. Under **Update status**, click **Check for updates**.
 First, some essential updates are installed.
 This may take some time.
 You may continue with the tasks in this exercise and return to the remaining steps here later.

-11. Restart if required and repeat the check for updates until the current feature update gets installed.
+12. Restart if required and repeat the check for updates until the current feature update gets installed.
+Again, this can take some time.

 ### Task 1 - Add Microsoft 365 apps to Windows 10 devices with Microsoft Intune